Julius No

-Dr. Julius No is a fictional character and the main antagonist in the 1958 James Bond novel and its 1962 film adaptation Dr. No, the first of the series, in which he was portrayed by Joseph Wiseman.
+Dr. Julius No is a fictional character and the main, eponymous antagonist of the 1958 James Bond spy novel Dr. No by Ian Fleming as well as its 1962 film adaptation; the first film in the James Bond film franchise.
+Dr. No is a Chinese-German mad scientist with distinctive metal hands.
+He is portrayed by Joseph Wiseman in the 1962 film and various others in later animated and interactive James Bond media.

 Novel biography

-The novel explains that Dr. No was born in Peking to a German Methodist missionary and a Chinese girl, but was raised by his aunt.
-As an adult, he went to Shanghai, where he was involved with the Tongs, a Chinese crime syndicate.
-Later he was smuggled to the United States and settled in New York City, where he became a clerk and eventually Treasurer for a Tong in America, called the "Hip-Sings".
+The 1958 novel Dr. No explains that Dr. Julius No was born in Peking to a German Methodist missionary and a Chinese girl, but was raised by his aunt.
+As an adult, he went to Shanghai, where he was involved with the Tongs, Chinese crime syndicates.
+Later he was smuggled to the United States and settled in New York City, where he became a clerk and eventually Treasurer for a Tong in the United States, called the "Hip-Sings".

 In the late 1920s, a mob war broke out in New York, forcing the police to crack down on them.
-No stole a million dollars in gold from the Tongs and disappeared.
+No stole one million dollars in gold from the Tongs and disappeared.
 But the Tongs tracked him down and tortured him to find the location of the gold.
 When No refused to tell them, the Tongs cut off his hands, shot him through the left side of the chest and left him for dead.
 No survived, due to a condition called dextrocardia, in which his heart is on the right side of the body.

 No spent a long time in hospital, then enrolled in medical school in Milwaukee, Wisconsin.
 He adopted the title of Doctor and changed his name to Julius No, symbolic of his rejection of his father, whose given name was Julius.
 As in the film, No fits himself with metal manual prostheses, but the book describes them as simple pincers.
 In physical appearance, Dr. No is tall and very thin.
 He is described as being at least 6 inches taller than Bond, who is six feet tall, meaning that he's probably around 6 ft 6 inches (198 cm) in height.
 His head is said to be shaped like a "reverse oil drop", due to his round head, pointed chin and the yellowish tinge of his skin.
 He also mentions that while in school, he did not make use of his metal hands, replacing them with waxen ones which were less useful but gave himself a more human appearance.
 In the novel he wears a gunmetal coloured kimono; due to his inability to hold a bell, he uses a walkie-talkie which he carries around his neck.
 He also wears one of the first ever pair of contact lenses, and has had a lip slice cosmetic surgery, as well as wearing stacked-heel shoes in order to make himself taller.
 All of these factors were employed by No to conceal his identity from the Tongs.